-Our Revolution Massachusetts (ORMA) supports Voting Reform in order to assure our elections and electoral systems are as fair, accessible, and efficient as possible for all.
+Our Revolution Massachusetts (ORMA) supports Voting Reform in order to assure our elections and electoral systems are as fair, accessible, and efficient as possible for all eligible voters.
 Practical solutions for Massachusetts include Ranked Choice Voting and Election Day Registration.

 S.420 and H.635, sponsored by Senator Rausch and Representative Benson, would create a local option for cities and towns to use RCV for their municipal races by passing a law, without changing their charter as is currently required in most cases.

 In August 2018, Massachusetts became the 14th state in the country to adopt an Automatic Voter Registration system set to take effect January 1, 2020.
 Since that date, eligible voters are automatically registered when they interact with the Registry of Motor Vehicles and MassHealth, unless they opt out.
 However, to cast a vote in Massachusetts, citizens must register to vote at least 20 days before an election, before media coverage really heats up and before candidates make their last push to educate and engage voters in the election.
 The arbitrary deadline acts to exclude eligible citizens who might otherwise be eager to vote.